carla-simulator/rllib-integration/README.md

 ### Create the experiment class

 The first step that you need to do is to define a training experiment.
-For all environments to work with RAY, they have to return specific information (see [**CarlaEnv**](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/carla_env.py)), which will be dependent on your specific experiment.
-As such, all experiments should inherit from [**BaseExperiment**](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/base_experiment.py#L39), overwritting all of its functions.
+For all environments to work with Ray, they have to return specific information (see [**CarlaEnv**](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/carla_env.py)), which will be dependent on your chosen experiment.
+As such, all experiments should inherit from [**BaseExperiment**](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/base_experiment.py#L39), overwritting all of its methods.

 ### Configure the environment

 Additionally, a configuration file is also required.
 Any settings here update the default ones.
 It can be divided in three parts:

-- **RAYs training**: everything related to the specific training used.
+- **Ray training**: everything related to the specific training used.
 - **CARLA environment** (default values [here](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/carla_core.py#L23)): such as timeout or map quality.
 - **Experiment** (default values [here](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/base_experiment.py#L12)): related to the ego vehicle and its sensors (check default settings for how to specificy the sensors to use), as well as the town conditions.

 ### Create the training and inference files

 The last step is to create your own training file and inference files.
-This part is completely up to the user and is dependent on the RAY API.
+This part is completely up to the user and is dependent on the Ray API.

 ## DQN example

 To solidify the previous section, we also provide a simple example.
-It uses the [BirdView pseudosensor](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/sensors/bird_view_manager.py), along with RAY's [DQNTrainer](https://github.com/ray-project/ray/blob/master/rllib/agents/dqn/dqn.py#L285).
+It uses the [BirdView pseudosensor](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/sensors/bird_view_manager.py), along with Ray's [DQNTrainer](https://github.com/ray-project/ray/blob/master/rllib/agents/dqn/dqn.py#L285).
 The files are:

-- The [**DQNExperiment**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_example/dqn_experiment.py#L19) is the experiment class, which overwrites the functions of its parent class.
+- The [**DQNExperiment**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_example/dqn_experiment.py#L19) is the experiment class, which overwrites the methods of its parent class.
 - The configuration file is [**dqn_example/dqn_config.yaml**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_example/dqn_config.yaml).
-- [**dqn_train.py**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_train.py) is responsible for the training, [**dqn_inference_ray.py**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_inference_ray.py) of the inference using RAY's API, and [**dqn_inference.py**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_inference.py), of the inference without it.
+- [**dqn_train.py**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_train.py) is responsible for the training, [**dqn_inference_ray.py**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_inference_ray.py) of the inference using Ray's API, and [**dqn_inference.py**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_inference.py), of the inference without it.

 To run this example locally, you need to install pytorch
 ```bash